 A frequency inverter, also known as a variable frequency drive (VFD) or adjustable speed drive (ASD), is an electronic device that controls the speed of an electric motor by varying the frequency of the electrical power supplied to it.
 It converts the fixed frequency AC power from the mains to a variable frequency output, allowing precise control over the motor's speed and torque.

-Frequency inverters are commonly used in industrial and commercial applications to control the speed of motors in various equipment such as pumps, fans, compressors, conveyors, and machine tools.
+Frequency inverter is commonly used in industrial and commercial applications to control the speed of motors in various equipment such as pumps, fans, compressors, conveyors, and machine tools.
 By adjusting the frequency and voltage supplied to the motor, the speed and torque can be regulated according to the requirements of the application, resulting in energy savings, improved process control, and increased equipment lifespan.

 Frequency converter inverters typically include the following features: